-- If your shoulders, bust and waist are all smaller than your hips, you have a pear shape.
+- Pear.
+Your shoulders, bust and waist are all smaller than your hips.

 Your rectangular-shaped body is the more athletic, slender type.
 Despite the boxy-sounding name, this shape lends to thin legs, narrow hips, narrow shoulders, and a small bust — in other words, you don’t have a lot of curves.